edgeworx/docs/content/en/docs/guides/guide-build/2-build.md

 pipeline.add_output_stream("output", live_feed_callback, live_feed)
 ```

-## 4. Define an event Output Stream and an input Output Stream and instantiate the People Perceptor
+## 4. Define event Output Stream, input the Output Stream and instantiate the People Perceptor

 Just like the LiveFeed Output Stream, the People [Perceptor](/docs/more/terminology#perceptor)
 must have the callback already defined before it can work with those callbacks.
 The input callback